-Figure 5.37.
+Figure 5.36.
 Log off option

-- Click start → log off (click the arrow next to Shut down) or Start → Shutdown .
-(Figure 5.37.) - If you have any open programs, then you will be asked to close them or windows will Force shut down, you will lose any un-saved information if you do this. - Switch User: Switch to another user account on the computer without closing your open programs and Windows processes. - Log Off: Switch to another user account on the computer after closing all your open programs and Windows processes. - Lock: Lock the computer while you're away from it. - Restart: Reboot the computer.
-(This option is often required as part of installing new software or Windows update.) - Sleep: Puts the computer into a lowpower mode that retains all running programs and open Windows in computer memory for a super-quick restart. - Hibernate (found only on laptop computers): Puts the computer into a low-power mode after saving all running programs and open Wwindows on the machine's hard drive for a quick restart.
+- If you have any open programs, then you will be asked to close them or windows will Force shut down, you will lose any un-saved information if you do this. - Switch User: Switch to another user account on the computer without closing your open programs and Windows processes. - Log Off: Switch to another user account on the computer after closing all your open programs and Windows processes. - Lock: Lock the computer while you're away from it. - Restart: Reboot the computer.
+(This option is often required as part of installing new software or Windows update.) - Sleep: Puts the computer into a low-power mode that retains all running programs and open Windows in computer memory for a super-quick restart. - Hibernate (found only on laptop computers): Puts the computer into a low-power mode after saving all running programs and open Wwindows on the machine's hard drive for a quick restart.